Vertex Cover Reconfiguration and Beyond: Abstract

 \section{Abstract}

-In the {\sc Vertex Cover Reconfiguration (VCR)} problem, given graph $G = (V, E)$, positive integers $k$ and $\ell$, and two vertex covers $S$ and $T$ of $G$ of size at most $k$, we determine whether $S$ can be transformed into $T$ by a sequence of at most $\ell$ vertex additions or removals such that every operation results in a vertex cover of size at most $k$.
-Motivated by recent results establishing the $\mathbf{W[1]}$-hardness of {\sc VCR} when parameterized by $\ell$, we delineate the complexity of the problem restricted to various graph classes.
-In particular, we show that {\sc VCR} remains $\mathbf{W[1]}$-hard on bipartite graphs, is $\mathbf{NP}$-hard but fixed-parameter tractable on graphs of bounded degree, and is solvable in time polynomial in $|V(G)|$ on cactus graphs.
-We prove $\mathbf{W[1]}$-hardness and fixed-parameter tractability via two new problems of independent interest.
+In the {Vertex Cover Reconfiguration} (VCR) problem, given a graph $G$, positive integers $k$ and $\ell$ and two vertex covers $S$ and $T$ of $G$ of size at most $k$, we determine whether $S$ can be transformed into $T$ by a sequence of at most $\ell$ vertex additions or removals such that every operation results in a vertex cover of size at most $k$.
+Motivated by results establishing the \WO-hardness of VCR when parameterized by $\ell$, we delineate the complexity of the problem restricted to various graph classes.
+In particular, we show that VCR remains \WO-hard on bipartite graphs, is \NP-hard, but fixed-parameter tractable on (regular) graphs of bounded degree and more generally on nowhere dense graphs and is solvable in polynomial time on trees and (with some additional restrictions) on cactus graphs.